-- End your shower with the water turned down as cold as it gets for at least 30 sec (up to 1 minuet) before finishing.
+- End your shower with the water turned down as cold as it gets for at least 30-60 seconds before finishing.

-Sauna – FAR Infrared saunas are best though any type of sweating is beneficial.
-It is best to sweat for at least 20 minuets a day.
+FAR Infrared saunas are best though any type of sweating is beneficial.
+It is best to sweat for at least 20 minutes a day.

-Exercise – helps to move the blood and lymph.
-Even walking 20-30 minuets a day will make a huge difference.
+Exercise helps to move the blood and lymph.
+Even walking 20-30 minutes a day makes a difference.

 - Lecithin – Assists with healthy weight loss and the elimination of fat-soluble toxins from the body.
 Support healthy neurotransmitter and hormone production.
 Neuro protective action.

 - Activated Charcoal – Works to absorb harmful and irritating toxins from the body by acting as a super sponge.

 - Fiber (Ground Flax, Psyllium husk, Oat bran, etc.) – Assist in creating healthy bowel movements and making sure we remove waste and other toxins from the body.